An Impossible Love: Plot

-In the late 1950s in Châteauroux, France, Rachel, a modest office worker, meets Philippe Arnold, a brilliant young man born to a rich bourgeois family.
-A brief but passionate love affair results in the birth of their daughter, Chantal.
-Philippe leaves Rachel and refuses to marry outside of his social class or religion.
-Rachel has to raise their daughter alone.
-Regardless, Chantal is a great source of happiness for Rachel.
+In the late 1950s in Châteauroux, France, Rachel Steiner, a modest office secretary, meets Philippe Arnold, a brilliant young translator born to a rich bourgeois family.
+The two form a brief but passionate love affair.
+Philippe is often egotistical and condescending towards Rachel and her Jewish ethnicity, but she is too enamored by him to think otherwise.
+Rachel becomes pregnant and gives birth to a daughter, Chantal, but Philippe is hesitant to be bound by marriage.

-When Philippe announces during a visit that he will marry a younger woman from a wealthy German family and they are having a child, she is devastated and expels him from the house.
-But Philippe still wants sexual relations with Rachel, and she still overlooks his cynicism and amoral behaviour.
-All three meet in Strasbourg when Chantal is 14.
-Rachel then campaigns for Philippe to legally acknowledge his daughter, which would give her legal rights and his last name which he agreed in a letter, but then backtracks and refuses.
-Finally, he acquiesces and Chantal's last name is changed to Arnold, just as she and Rachel start a new life in Reims.
+Philippe visits Rachel and announces that he will marry a younger woman from a wealthy German family and they are having a child.
+He insults Rachel as he refuses to marry outside of his social class or religion, and refuses to be part of his daughter's life.
+Rachel is devastated and expels him from the house, as she is forced to raise Chantal alone.
+Despite this, Philippe still wants sexual relations with Rachel, and she still overlooks his cynicism and amoral behaviour.

+Years later, Rachel lives in Strasbourg and has a close bond with Chantal, who is now a 14 year-old teenager.
+Rachel campaigns for Philippe to legally acknowledge his daughter, which would give her legal rights and his last name, so that Chantal can form a relationship with him.
+Philippe initially agrees in a letter, but then backtracks and refuses.
+Finally, after much pressure, he acquiesces and Chantal's last name is changed to Arnold, just as she and Rachel start a new life in Reims.